• Social Learning & Knowledge Management

 With so much being invested in employee training, you might be surprised to learn that nearly 90% of new skills are lost and forgotten within a year.

 No organization is immune to training challenges.
-And of course, no two organizations will struggle with the same set of challenges — the hurdles any L&D team faces change as the size of the business increases and as its growth accelerates.
+And, of course, no two organizations will struggle with the same set of challenges—the hurdles any L&D team faces change as the size of the business increases and as its growth accelerates.

-1. Limited Time and Competing Priorities
+1. Limited time and competing priorities

 Fail-proof Training Tip: Look for ways to make training more flexible.
 Record employee training sessions and make them available to employees on-demand so they can attend virtually when their schedules allow it.

-2. Lack of Interest
+2. Lack of interest

 Many employee training programs struggle with a lack of interest from workers who fail to see the value or benefits of training courses to their personal success.
 Other employees may leave sessions early or simply skip classes outright if they perceive it to be boring or low-value.

 Fail-proof Training Tip: While there is no silver bullet for getting employees more engaged in training, strategically marketing your training programs to employees and getting support from managers across the business will go a long way.
-Employees need to see how the training benefits them, so it doesn’t get pushed to the bottom of their priority list.
+Employees need to see how the training benefits them so it doesn’t get pushed to the bottom of their priority list.
 Using video for training can give you insightful data that helps you measure training effectiveness so you can improve content over time, too.

-3. Limited Budget and Training Resources
+3. Limited budget and training resources

-How much can you save
+How much can you save with video-based e-learning?

-4. Information Overload
+4. Information overload

 In order to maximize resources available and minimize logistical expenses, it’s common for companies to offer intensive day(s)-long training programs.
 The reality is that people simply can’t absorb and remember all of that information in that amount of time, meaning even more than usual of what’s taught will be quickly forgotten and lost.

-5. Lack of Planning and Poor Timing
+5. Lack of planning and poor timing

 Fail-proof Training Tip: Equip your organization with the right tools for social learning.
-Employees actually learn 20% of what they need to know from collaboration and feedback from colleagues, so be sure to make it as easy as possible for your teams to share what their knowledge and learn from their peers.
+Employees actually learn 20% of what they need to know from collaboration and feedback from colleagues, so be sure to make it as easy as possible for your teams to share their knowledge and learn from their peers.

 When employees don’t use the skills they’ve learned after training, knowledge decay sets in very quickly.
 New skills have to be practiced and applied.
 Without a strategy for reinforcing new skills after the training ends, 90% of what your employees were taught could be lost.

 Fail-proof Training Tip: Design follow-up activities and testing that reinforce learned skills after the training ends.
-Also be sure to make training materials available to employees through a central knowledge base so they can reference training they may have forgotten when they are ready to apply it.
-More and more L&D teams are recording employee training videos and archiving them in a searchable video library — this lets employees not only revisit the training exactly as it happened but also saves the training team time by reducing the need to create written documentation for employees who aren’t able to attend the class in-person.
+Also, be sure to make training materials available to employees through a central knowledge base so they can reference training they may have forgotten when they are ready to apply it.
+More and more L&D teams are recording employee training videos and archiving them in a searchable video library—this lets employees not only revisit the training exactly as it happened but also saves the training team time by reducing the need to create written documentation for employees who aren’t able to attend the class in-person.

 Fail-proof Training Tip: Perform a training-needs assessment before purchasing new technologies.
 The types of skills gaps you have within your organization will dictate the technologies you need most to help maximize learning within your organization.
 Look for employee training technologies that can support the instructional design of your core programs before, during, and after training.

-Beginner's Guide To Using Video For Employee TrainingIn The Beginner’s Guide To Using Video For Employee Training, we help you make the business case for doing more with video, including:
+In The Beginner’s Guide To Using Video For Employee Training, we help you make the business case for doing more with video, including:

-• 5 benefits that help convince your decision makers to use video in more ways
+• 5 benefits that help convince your decision-makers to use video in more ways

 • 14 ideas for supporting and scaling formal and informal learning with video to reduce costs